lsst-sitcom/sitcomtn-024/index.rst

 During these events, the systems in place to protect the hardware did not meet the intended design and failures occurred.
 Furthermore, the notification of the failures did not reach the stakeholders within an amount of time where their reaction may have helped mitigate the on-going problems.
 Lastly, an analysis is required to determine if the information available on-site is sufficient to perform mitigation activities in the event of a power and/or network failure.
-This includes sufficient receiving sufficient instruction and documentation from the personnel responsible for the critical hardware and instruments on the summit.
+This includes receiving sufficient instruction and documentation from the personnel responsible for the critical hardware and instruments on the summit.

 Motivation
 ==========